wecacuee/ECE490-Neural-Networks/_posts/0000-00-06-acg-slurm-jupyter.md

          or http://127.0.0.1:8888/?token=8a5d8e1laskdjfl1askjdfl1ksjadfl1kjsadlfsjadc3386

 **Note the http://HOSTNAME:REMOTE_PORT/token=TOKEN in the first part, you'll need that info  to setup a port-forwarding connection.
 For me, the HOSTNAME=grtx-1.cluster, REMOTE_PORT=8888, and TOKEN=8a5d8e1laskdjfl1askjdfl1ksjadfl1kjsadlfsjadc3386**

+**If the output simply says http://hostname:8888/ then you have to use the ouptut of squeue -u $USER under the nodelist column**

 #### Create an SSH tunnel